gabsprates/nx/docs/nx-cloud/reference/assignment-rules.md

 ### Rule Precedence Example

 In this example, the task defined below can match multiple assignment rules.
-However, since the second rule specifies all three properties (`project`, `target`, and `configuration`) rather than just two (`project` and `target`), it takes precedence, and we automatically apply the second rule when distributing the task.
+However, since the first rule specifies all three properties (`project`, `target`, and `configuration`) rather than just two (`project` and `target`), it takes precedence, and we automatically apply the second rule when distributing the task.

 ```json {% fileName="A task from your workspace" %}
 {